sohailshaukat/cypress-demo/README.md

         * With Cypress Dashboard ()
           * add `:record` to the above scripts.
 For e.g., *`npm run cy:chrome:headed:record`
+    * Note: For executions with Cypress Dashboard Record enabled, export the CYPRESS_RECORD_KEY as environment variable instead of passing it in package.json.
+      - For Linux Systems: `export CYPRESS_RECORD_KEY=<KEY>`

 ### Contribution guidelines ###
 * Writing tests
   * Every test must be self contained, meaning it can be run on its own (excluding setups / teardowns).
 Test should NEVER rely on data or steps from another test.
   * Test must pass 90% of the time in order to be commited; that is if the test is run 10 times in a row it must pass at least 9 times.